mmkuang/grayclhn.github.io/index.md

 * [Short note: Slowly moving to Julia from R](notes/julia-intro) (February, 2014)
 * [Quick thoughts and advice on whether to get a PhD in economics](notes/econ-grad-school) (June, 2013)
 * [Some thoughts on the Reinhart and Rogoff debate](notes/reinhart-rogoff-thoughts) (April, 2013)
+  Note: I've turned this into a short paper, “[Causality in the Reinhart-Rogoff dataset, the plots thicken](dl/calhoun-rr-graphics.pdf)”
 * [An extremely subjective guide to the economics job market](notes/job-market-notes) (August, 2009)

 You can get updates from the [site newsfeed]({{ site.main }}/feed.xml).